AcesOfGlory/acesofglory.github.io/_posts/2016-11-13-genetic-algorithm.md

 The fitness function is the main contributor towards the time complexity.
 The fitness function is problem-dependent and the more complex is the problem, the bigger the time and space complexity.
 The algorithm with binary strings is O(n*m*g) where 'n' is the gene number, 'm' is the population size and 'g' is the generation number.
 This time complexity ignores the fitness function.

-- Fitness function 1: 1 divided by total amount of bits that are correct between the ideal and actual by their position which is added to 1 (independent on length)
+- ```Fitness function 1```: 1 divided by total amount of bits that are correct between the ideal and actual by their position which is added to 1 (independent on length)
-- Fitness function 2: the total amount of bits that are correct between the ideal and actual by their position divided by length of the ideal (dependent on length)
+- ```Fitness function 2```: the total amount of bits that are correct between the ideal and actual by their position divided by length of the ideal (dependent on length)
-- Fitness function 3: the binary string is converted into its denary equivalent and the fitness is how close the denary actual is to the denary ideal
+- ```Fitness function 3```: the binary string is converted into its denary equivalent and the fitness is how close the denary actual is to the denary ideal